What does the Bible say about racism?

 If you are a victim of racism, prejudice, or discrimination...

 Of course, this does NOT mean that if you are actively being bullied or physically/mentally abused, then you have to roll over and take it.
 Physically defend yourself enough to get out of the situation, then seek help right away.
-Talk to a parent or guardian, aunt, uncle, youth pastor, trusted friends, neighbors, teachers, the police—anyone who can get you some help.
+Talk to a trusted parent or guardian, family member, youth pastor, friend, neighbor, teacher, or even the police—anyone who can get you some help.

 This is another reason why it's so important that we allow God to heal our hearts and forgive others.
 Not forgiving someone only hurts you more.
-Just like loving people, forgiving someone can seem impossible.
+Bitterness only steals our joy.
+Just like showing love to someone you don't like, forgiving someone who has hurt you deeply can seem impossible.
 But as Christ is the ultimate example of forgiveness, through Him, nothing is impossible.
-Allow Him to teach you how forgiveness can set you free from the hate.
+Allow Him to teach you how forgiveness can set you free from the hurt and the hate.

 If you are practicing racism, prejudice, or discrimination...

 Galatians 3:28 says, "There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus."
-If you currently hold hatred in your heart for a group of people because they are a different ethnicity or religion or social group or whatever, there is only one thing that needs to be done: REPENT.
+If you currently hold hatred in your heart for a group of people because they are a different ethnicity, religion, social group, or whatever, there is only one thing that needs to be done: REPENT.

 Repentance is a part of obedience to God and is different from confession.
 It is not asking God to forgive each sin individually (that's confession), because He fully paid the price for sin and forgave us when He died on the cross.
 Instead, to repent is to completely change your mind about your sin and to sincerely desire and to change your behavior to become more like Christ.